jaspector

 No public county general building permit requirement was found for ordinary construction in unincorporated Swisher County.
 TCEQ requires a permit and approved plan to construct, alter, repair, extend, and operate an OSSF unless an exemption applies.
 Floodplain development should be confirmed with the county because Swisher County participates in the NFIP.

+Not all construction work requires a permit in unincorporated Swisher County, TX.
 The following work is generally exempt: OSSF '10 acre rule' may exempt an OSSF from permitting if all TCEQ conditions are met; Emergency repairs listed by TCEQ do not require a permit, but must be reported in writing within 72 hours after repairs begin; Grandfathered OSSF may not need a permit if it meets TCEQ's stated conditions.
 Note: No public exempt-work list was found for general county construction because no public countywide building permit program was identified.
 OSSF exemptions listed above are from TCEQ rules, not county ordinance.
+When in doubt, confirm with the local building department before starting work.